Santa Gertrudis Independent School District: History

 Academy was approved by the Texas Education Agency in the spring of 1994 and the first year of operation was 1994–1995.
 Through support from Texas A&M University Kingsville, qualified students are able to begin college courses starting in the ninth grade.

 Billy Bowman, then the superintendent of Santa Gertrudis ISD, created the concept.

 The first graduation in 1998 was held at Naval Air Station Kingsville, and all 36 inaugural ninth grade students graduated.
 Fifty percent of the graduating seniors had earned 12 or more hours of college credit while in high school, 80% earned three or more hours, and 80% of the class entered post secondary education following graduation.

 Athletics

 Prior to 2007, Academy High School did not have a football team.
 In the fall of 07, academy successfully played its first season of six-man football, with a junior varsity team and five away games (no home games).
 During the first season, 44 athletes joined the team and became part of Academy High School history.

+In 2018, the Lady Lions won the Class 3A Softball State Championship, defeating the Hughes Springs Lady Mustangs 8-3.
+The Lady Lions won their second state title in 2026, defeating the Coahoma Bulldogettes 8-1 in the Class 3A/D2 State Championship Game.